akrumel/f.lux/cookbook/store/README.md

 ## Introduction

 This chapter describes common idioms associated with the f.lux `Store` class.
 An f.lux based application uses a single `Store` to maintain all state and perform state changing actions.
-The recipes will demonstrate how to create stores, register for store change notifications, wait for pending actions, and setting up logging and time travel.
+The recipes will demonstrate how to create stores, register for store change notifications, wait for pending actions, and set up logging and time travel.

 ## Table of Contents